GirishTabaraddi/TicTacToe/README.md

 - The computer may never loose.
 - The board will be displayed as a console application.
 - Displaying the screen later on in a graphical format shall be easily supported.
-- Provide DoxyGen Style comments for all entities and create a website for your project, which shall also be uploaded.
+- Provide DoxyGen Style comments for all entities and create a website for your project.

 ### 1.2 OO Analysis